 Busch Gardens Skyride Construction Project

-You and your partner have been asked by Busch Gardens Williamsburg and Company to creat a new Skyride system.
+You and your partner have been asked by Busch Gardens Williamsburg and Company to create a new Skyride system.
 They currently have a ride that circulates between locations in France, Germany, and England.
-This current ride, however, does not access other regions of the park, making foot travel the main means for guest to get from place to place.
-Your job as a design-builder is to make a polygon like Skyride that covers a perimeter of at least_______feet.
+This current ride, however, does not access other regions of the park, making foot travel the main means for guests to get from place to place.
+Your job as a design-builder is to make a convex polygon Skyride that covers a perimeter of at least 5,500 feet and has at minimum 8 stops.
 You may choose the locations of your stops as long as you create a convex polygon.

 Busch Gardens has asked that you install your ride prior to the opening of Christmas Town, so they have supplied you with a map with the Christmas locations so that you may use them as reference points for your Skyride stop locations.
 You and your partner will be asked to present your ride in two formats: